marcelltoth/react-select-reborn/README.md

 Shout out to [Jed Watson](https://github.com/JedWatson), the original creator of react-select, [Joss Mackison](https://github.com/jossmac), [Charles Lee](https://github.com/gwyneplaine), [Ben Conolly](https://github.com/Noviny), [Dave Brotherstone](https://github.com/bruderstein), [Brian Vaughn](https://github.com/bvaughn), and the Atlassian Design System team ❤️

-## Why the fork

-Unfortunately `react-select` seemed to be abandoned by its maintainers.
-Perfectly good pull requests were not reviewed or merged, which is a sad situation given the numerious users of the library.
-This is documented in detail here: https://github.com/JedWatson/react-select/issues/3910 The aim of this project is to bring `react-select` back to life, fix the outstanding issues (at the time of writing this there are 1278 open issues on `react-select`) and keep ever improving on this outstanding tool many rely on day to day.

 ## License